Andy Bishop

-Andrew Jamie Bishop (born 19 October 1982) is an English semi-professional footballer who plays as a striker for National League North club Stalybridge Celtic.
+Andrew Jamie Bishop (born 19 October 1982) is an English semi-professional footballer who last played as a striker for National League North club Stalybridge Celtic.

 Bishop started his career in the youth team at Walsall, taking loan spells with Kidderminster Harriers, Rochdale and Yeovil Town.
 He was released by Walsall in 2004 and he joined York City where he stayed for two seasons before signing for Bury.
 Bishop was the player-manager of National League club Southport during 2016.

 Club career

 Walsall

 Born in Cannock, Staffordshire, Bishop started his career at Walsall's youth system as a trainee, signing a professional contract on 9 August 2002.
 He joined Kidderminster Harriers on a one-month loan on 18 November 2002.
 Kidderminster extended this loan in December 2002.
 He joined Kidderminster for a second spell, joining on loan at the start of the 2003–04 season.
 His loan at Kidderminster was extended for a second month in September 2003.

 He was signed by Rochdale on a one-month loan on 20 November 2003.
 This loan was extended for a second month in December 2003.
 He returned to Walsall in January 2004, after Rochdale opted not to extend his loan.

 He joined Yeovil Town on a one-month loan on 5 February 2004.
 Yeovil decided not to sign Bishop on a permanent deal, because of niggling injury problems.